docker/docs/ee/desktop/admin/install/windows.md

 This page contains information about the system requirements and specific instructions that help you install Docker Desktop Enterprise (DDE) on Windows.

-> **Warning:** If you are using the community version of Docker Desktop, you must uninstall Docker Desktop community in order to install Docker Desktop Enterprise.
+> **Warning:** If you are using the Community version of Docker Desktop, you must uninstall Docker Desktop Community in order to install Docker Desktop Enterprise.

 # System requirements